bids-standard/bids-specification/src/02-common-principles.md

 one session.
-If a `/ses-<label>` subfolder is included as part of the directory hierarchy, then the same [`ses-<label>`](./99-appendices/09-entities.md#ses) key/value pair MUST also be included as part of the file names themselves.
+If a `/ses-<label>` subfolder is included as part of the directory hierarchy, then the same [`ses-<label>`](./99-appendices/09-entities.md#ses) entity MUST also be included as part of the file names themselves.
 Acquisition time of session can be defined in the [sessions file](03-modality-agnostic-files.md#sessions-file).